Cy

 John Phelps

-John began his career as an apprentice engineer and worked in industry for several years before retraining as a teacher.
+John began his career as an apprentice engineer and worked in industry before retraining as a teacher.
 He worked in education for over thirty years and much of that time was spent in the FE sector.
 He was Vice Principal at Coleg y Cymoedd for ten years, with responsibility for curriculum and quality development.
 Since retiring, he has worked as a self-employed educational consultant and adviser.
-John is Governor with responsibility for Health & Safety.
+John is Link Governor for Health & Safety.

 Matt Preece